EngineeringSoftware/exli/README.md

 raninline: This directory constains the source code of TargetStmtFinder, VariablesFinder, Instrumenter, Collector, Round1Reducer, and InlineTestConstructor.

-python: This directory contains the scripts of running ExLi end-to-end and
+python: This directory contains the scripts of running ExLi end-to-end and generates figures.

 ### Generated tests
 R0-tests, R1-tests, R2-tests directories contain the inline tests that